Every legal obligation your properties must meet. Penalties, deadlines, and exactly what needs to happen — all in one place.

 Use the Home Office's Right to Rent checklist and online checking service.
 Check original documents, make dated copies, and store securely.
 Set a reminder for follow-up checks on anyone with time-limited permission.
 The Home Office landlord helpline (0300 790 6268) can answer specific queries.

-Applies to: All assured shorthold tenancies in England
+Applies to: All assured tenancies in England

 Legal basis: Housing Act 2004, Sections 212–215